On the Springer correspondence for wreath products: Introduction

 Recall that the Hecke algebra of a Coxeter group is a deformation of its group algebra, with quantized quadratic relations.
 A quantum wreath product introduced in \cite{LNX24}, roughly speaking, is a deformation of the group algebra of the wreath product $G\wr \Sigma_d$ of a (possibly infinite) group $G$ by a symmetric group $\Sigma_d$, with quantized wreath relations and quantized quadratic relations in the sense that coefficients are in certain (not necessarily commutative) tensor algebra.
 A prototypical example, introduced by Jun Hu in \cite{Hu02}, is the Hecke subalgebra $\mathcal{A}(m) \subseteq \cH_q(\Sigma_{2m})$ (which we call the Hu algebra) appearing in a Morita equivalence theorem between the Hecke algebras of type A and of type $D_{2m}$.
 In other words, the Hu algebra is a unconventional deformation of the group algebra of $\Sigma_m \wr \Sigma_2$.

-It is shown in \cite{LNX24} that $\mathcal{A}(m)$ (and thus its generalization $\cH_q({m\wr d})$) shared many favorable properties with the Hecke algebras of type A. In particular, a positivity pattern for the Hu algebra in terms of the dual Kazhdan-Lusztig basis is also observed.
+It is shown in \cite{LNX24} that $\mathcal{A}(m)$ and its generalization $\cH_q({m\wr d})$ shared many favorable properties with the Hecke algebras.
+In particular, a positivity pattern in terms of the dual \red{Kazhdan--Lusztig} basis is observed.
 It is thus tempting to claim that $\cH_q({m\wr d})$ should be regarded as the Hecke algebra for the wreath product $\Sigma_m \wr \Sigma_d$.
-In this paper, we establish the very first step towards a geometric representation theory for $\Sigma_m \wr \Sigma_d$.

-While the wreath product $\Sigma_2 \wr \Sigma_d$ (i.e., the Weyl group of type B) affords a theory of Hecke algebras, as a special case of the Ariki-Koike algebras \cite{AK94} that quantize the wreath product $C_m \wr \Sigma_d$; our wreath product $\Sigma_m \wr \Sigma_d$ between symmetric groups are not complex reflection groups in general, and hence the most general theory of Hecke algebras due to Brou\'e-Malle-Rouquier \cite{BMR98} does not apply.
+While $\Sigma_2 \wr \Sigma_d$, the Weyl group of type B, affords a theory of Hecke algebras, as a special case of the \red{Ariki--Koike} algebras \cite{AK94} that quantize the wreath product $C_m \wr \Sigma_d$; our wreath product $\Sigma_m \wr \Sigma_d$ between symmetric groups are not complex reflection groups in general, and hence the most general theory of Hecke algebras due to \red{Brou\'e--Malle--Rouquier} \cite{BMR98} does not apply.